 Some of your best employees may have career aspirations beyond being field techs.
 Rather than keeping them in their jobs (and risking losing them to other companies), give them opportunities to advance within your company.
 Give your talented techs more responsibilities and an upgrade in title, or pair them with senior employees for mentoring.

 Service technicians are constantly on the move, so they may feel disconnected from their coworkers and managers.
 Help them to feel like a valued part of a team by organizing regular get-togethers.
 Hold a monthly catered breakfast, schedule weekly lunches or sponsor company activities like bowling nights or picnics.
 Opt for family-friendly events outside of working hours so employees can bring their spouses and kids along too.
 They value their families more than anything, so you’ll win major bonus points if you value their families too.

 It’s disheartening to do your job with inadequate tools, or to waste your time on administrative tasks.
 If your field technicians have to spend an hour a day tracking their hours, scheduling jobs, looking up directions to the next job and calling or emailing customers with updates, they’re bound to be frustrated–and frustrated employees don’t do their best work.
 Take a lot of that busy work out of their hands so they can spend their time focusing on the tasks that they actually enjoy: helping customers.

 Ultimately, giving your employees the best tools isn’t a selfless gesture.
 When they work efficiently, you can take on more work.
 That allows you to build your business and improve your bottom line.
 Now that’s a win-win. mHelpDesk has all the tools you need to help your service technicians operate at their highest level.
-Contact us today at (888)558-6275 to find out more information or sign up for a free 14-day trial.
+Contact us today at (888)558-6275 to find out more information or schedule your free demo.